Mohanlal: Escape art

+Media image and artistry

 Mohanlal has been described in the Indian media as one of the most versatile actors and has been lauded for his natural acting style.
 Mohanlal is also known by his pet name "Lalettan".
 Reader's Digest India described him in 2004 as "cinema's jack of all trades and master of many".
 He was also listed 80th in India's Most Trusted Persons, in a survey conducted by Reader's Digest in 2010.
 Director Ram Gopal Varma has described Mohanlal as "one of the finest actors in the country who can slip into any role easily".
+The actor has often been praised by his contemporaries in the Indian film industry, for his contributions to Malayalam cinema.

 In 2003, on the 25th anniversary of Mohanlal's film career, a week-long celebration and a stage show were held in Thiruvananthapuram, by his fans and friends.
 The proceeds from the stage show were donated to charity.
 Malayalam television channels Asianet and Surya TV also held separate stage shows to celebrate the anniversary.

-Mohanlal has often been accused in the media of causing a crisis in Malayalam cinema due to the "superstar" effect.
-In 2005, 95 percent of box-office gross in Malayalam cinema came from Mohanlal, Mammootty, and Dileep films.
-He had been criticized for the high remuneration, preference for formulaic content and larger-than-life male-oriented roles that characterized most of his movies during that period.
-Mohanlal's many fan clubs which are present throughout Kerala help in creating a buzz around new releases and ensure a good opening in movie screens, a crucial factor to the success of films in Kerala.

-In 2007, some social activists protested against Mohanlal for appearing in a whisky commercial, to which he responded that it is unfair to single him out when so many other Indian actors do the same.
-In 2010, during a public spat between actor Thilakan and the Association of Malayalam Movie Artists (AMMA) regarding a labour issue, social critic Sukumar Azhikode supported Thilakan and criticized leading Malayalam stars, urging them to step aside since they are old, especially mentioning Mohanlal, that he is "a hypocrite who hid his advancing age to act with younger heroines".
-Mohanlal responded that Azhikode might be having "hallucinations" and is ignoring it as a joke.
-This led to further personal remarks by Azhikode against Mohanlal.
-The two later sorted things out.
-Azhikode watched Mohanlal's Pranayam in the theatre and praised his performance, Mohanlal also visited him on his death bed in 2012.